emagar/elecRetrns/README.md

 -   *Fuente* = voz y voto

-<a id="org611df2c"></a>
+<a id="org0f42f74"></a>

 # Acknowledgements

-Eric Magar acknowledges financial support from the Asociación Mexicana de Cultura A.C. and CONACYT's Sistema Nacional de Investigadores.
+Eric Magar acknowledges financial support from the Asociación Mexicana de Cultura A.C.
 He is responsible for mistakes and shortcomings in the data.

 Many students over the years have provided research assistance to retrieve and systematize the information reported here.